Why Should You Keep Business and Personal Social Media Separate?

 Facebook

-You need a personal account to create a business page.
+Firstly, you need a personal account to create a business page.
 However, because of Facebook’s transparency rules, you are connected to your business page.
-If you’re a Realtor or consultant and use your name as a business, have a business page that’s obvious it’s for business only.
+If you’re a Realtor, author, or consultant, and use your name as a business, have a separate business page for business only.
 Don’t use the same picture for your personal account and your business page!
-You need to be able to easily tell them apart.
+You need to be able to tell them apart.
 Put a professional-looking picture rather than a casual one on the business page.

 LinkedIn

-This is the professional network so, unless you work in politics or a religious organization, keep politics and religion out of your posts.
-There may be an occasion when politics affect businesses.
+This is the professional network.
+Obviously, unless you work in politics or a religious organization, keep politics and religion out of your posts.
+There may be an occasion when politics affects businesses.
 In that case, if the news is relevant to your business, then it’s OK to share it.
-Keep in mind, that LinkedIn has two profile aspects — Individual People (the White Pages) and Company Page (Yellow Pages).
+Keep in mind that LinkedIn has two profile aspects: Individual People (like the White Pages) and Company Pages (like the Yellow Pages).
 If you want to learn more about how to use LinkedIn properly and effectively, click here for a free resource.

 X (Formerly Twitter)

-Here you should have 2 separate accounts with 2 separate emails.
-The personal one should be in your name and the professional/business one with your company name and logo.
-If you go pro, you can use TweetDeck to mange both accounts on one tool.
+Here, you should have 2 separate accounts with 2 separate emails.
+The personal one should be in your name, and the professional/business one should be in your company name and logo.
 But be careful!
 Watch which account you’re posting to.
 (I have, more times than I’d care to admit, sent a personal post to the business account by accident.
 You can go and quickly delete it, but be aware that in the few seconds that it was out there, someone probably saw it.)

 Pinterest